History of Aaron Civale in Timeline

 Others born on this day/year

-In 2015, Aaron Civale played collegiate summer baseball with the Hyannis Harbor Hawks of the Cape Cod Baseball League, where he was a league all-star and received the Outstanding New England Prospect award.
+In 2015, Civale played collegiate summer baseball with the Hyannis Harbor Hawks of the Cape Cod Baseball League, and was a league all-star.
+He also received the Outstanding New England Prospect award that year.

 In 2016, Aaron Civale was selected by the Cleveland Indians in the third round of the MLB draft after playing college baseball at Northeastern University.